Retirement Retired Life

 alphaspirit/Adobe insurance concept

-It may be okay to take extra risks with your investments when you’re younger.
-Maybe you wanted to buy a stock that has been volatile in the past or you want to focus on a certain industry.
-You also have stock issued to you by your company that you want to hold on to.
+Maybe you wanted to buy a stock that has been volatile in the past, or perhaps you want to focus on a new industry with potential.
+You could also have stock issued to you by your company that you want to hold on to.

-But as you get older, you may want to rebalance your portfolio with lower-risk investments.
-Think about switching to different stocks and how to diversify your portfolio to help you weather any market changes.
+But as you near retirement, you may want to rebalance your portfolio with lower-risk investments.
+Think about switching to different stocks and diversifying your portfolio to help you weather market changes.

 Lower stock market returns